GomdimApps/GomdimApps/README.md

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&weight=600&size=25&pause=1000&color=BB00B4&random=false&width=435&height=40&lines=Hello%2C+My+name+is+Isac+Gondim!+%F0%9F%91%BE%F0%9F%93%9A%F0%9F%92%99)](https://git.io/typing-svg)

-<p align="left"> I work with Golang, Node.js, Git, Shell and Python. <br> I'm currently studying <strong>Higher Education</strong> and at the moment I'm working at MegaNuv with Cloud Computing automations. </p>
+<p align="left"> I work with Golang, Node.js, Git, Bash.<br> I'm currently studying <strong>Higher Education</strong> and at the moment I'm working at MegaNuv with Cloud Computing automations. </p>
 <p align="left">💌 I'm always open to new contacts and opportunities!
 Don't hesitate to let me know if you have any questions, suggestions or just want to exchange ideas.
 I look forward to hearing from you! ⤵️</p>

 <h3 align="left">Connect with me!</h3>